krishnoit123/GithubActions_dotNET8WebAPI_Create_DockerImage_Upload_to_Azure_ACR-AKS/README.md

 ## 1. Create a .NET 8 Web API in Visual Studio Community Edition

+We run Visual Studio 2022 and we select the menu option "Create a new Project"

+We select the ASP.NET Core Web API project template

+We set the project name and location

+We select the project main features (.NET 8 Framework, Configure HTTPS, Enable Docker and Docker Operating System Linux)

+We press the create button

+Here is the new .NET 8 Web API folders structure

-Do not forget to Enable Docker support for automatically create the **Dockerfile** when creating the application
+**IMPORTANT NOTE**: Do not forget to **Enable Docker** support for automatically create the **Dockerfile** when creating the application

 **Dockerfile**